UK regulator reveals criteria of LDES cap-and-floor scheme

 Details of a new cap-and-floor scheme to support long duration energy storage (LDES) in the United Kingdom have been revealed, including significant decisions on eligibility criteria.

 Ofgem has confirmed that the cap-and-floor scheme will be open to LDES assets that can provide power for eight hours or more, up from a six-hour duration put forward in earlier proposals.
-The energy sector regulator has also committed to a 100 MW minimum capacity for its “stream 1” application round, followed by a 50 MW minimum for “stream 2”.
+The energy sector regulator has also committed to a 100 MW minimum capacity for “stream 1” technologies and a 50 MW minimum for “stream 2”.

-The stream 1 round will be open to well-established storage technologies that meet Ofgem’s technology readiness nine (TRL9) criteria.
+Stream 1 will open to well-established storage technologies that meet Ofgem’s technology readiness nine (TRL9) criteria.
 The second will be open to TRL 8 technologies.
+Both streams will be assessed in parallel.

 TRL 9 is generally defined as a marketable product that has been proven in repeated use, such as lithium-ion batteries.
 TRL 8 technologies are those with final design and features set and, for LDES, Ofgem wants to see an installed working example of the technology that is at least 1 MW in size.